C0deWiser/polyglot/readme.md

 ## Configuration

 After publishing Polyglot's assets, its primary configuration file will be located at `config/polyglot.php`.
-This configuration file allows you to configure Polyglot working modes.
+This configuration file allows you to configure Polyglot working mode.
 Each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.

-### Working modes
+### Working mode

-    'mode' => env('POLYGLOT_MODE', 'editor'),

-Polyglot supports three working modes:

-* `editor`

-    Polyglot works only as translation online editor.

-* `collector`
+    'enabled' => env('POLYGLOT_ENABLED', false),

-    Polyglot may find and extract translation strings from the application source codes.
+If `disabled`, Polyglot provides only passive services — translation files editor and Artisan command for collecting translation strings from the source codes.

-    Collected strings will be placed into `resource/lang` directory, modifying existing files.

-* `translator`

-  Polyglot replaces Laravel Translation Service, bringing all Gettext power to your application.
-With full backward compatability, however.
+When `enabled`, Polyglot replaces Laravel Translation Service bringing Gettext support to the application.

+Polyglot extends Laravel Translator and tries to translate strings using parent service.
+If Laravel Translator doesn't translate the string, Polyglot utilizes Gettext to find the translation.

-### Source codes
+### Collecting strings

-Polyglot scans files and folders, that are configured in `sources` property.
-It may be as a folder, as a single file, or an array with any filesystem resources.
+Polyglot extracts strings from application's source codes using `xgettext` utility.
+So, the only extractor driver is

+    'extractor' => 'xgettext',

+The `xgettext` extractor should be properly configured.
+At least one group of source codes should be defined.

+    'xgettext' => [
+        [
             'sources' => [
                 app_path(),
                 resource_path('views')
             ],

-Meanwhile, you may exclude some resources from being scanned.

-    'exclude' => resource_path('views/auth'),
+            'exclude' => [],
+        ]
+    ],

+### Application locales

 After collecting strings, Polyglot will populate collected strings through every configured locale.

     'locales' => ['en_US', 'en_GB', 'it', 'es'],

-> Other configurable settings will be described below.

 ### Dashboard Authorization